k78ma/quartz/content/ML/Mathematical Formulation of Test Error.md

 - The bias is the systematic deviation of the model from the mean of the function we are modeling.
 - The noise is the inherently uncertainty in the true mapping from input to output.

 These sources of error will be present for any task.
 We've seen that they combine additively for regression with least squares loss; however, their interaction can be more complex for other problem types.
+For classification problems, there are some counter-intuitive predictions; for example, if the model is based toward selecting the wrong class in a region of the input space, then increasing the variance can improve the classification rate as this pushes some of the predictions over the threshold to be classified correctly.